zitro/my-select-web-010818/README.md

 ## Instructions

 Now that we've built our own each and collect method, let's build our own select method!
-If you don't remember what `.select` does, before sure to check out the [ruby docs](http://ruby-doc.org/core-2.1.3/Enumerable.html#method-i-select) on it.
+If you don't remember what `.select` does, be sure to check out the [ruby docs](http://ruby-doc.org/core-2.1.3/Enumerable.html#method-i-select) on it.

 Write your code in "my_select.rb".
 Get the tests to pass.